- Category

 You're more likely to experience back Pain

 If you sit for prolonged periods, there's a high chance that you've experienced back pain at some point.
-When we sit, the muscles in the posterior side of our body become weak, while muscles in the front become tight.
+When we sit, the muscles in our body's posterior side (back, legs, glutes, etc.) become weak, while muscles in the anterior side (chest, neck, etc.) front become tight.
 Tight muscles pull on the lumbar spine, which can cause pain in your lower back.
 The glute muscles (which happen to be one of the essential muscle groups) become weak, and muscles in the lower back take over the glutes' job.
-A combination of weak glutes and a soft core most likely means that your pelvis is out of alignment.
+A combination of weak glutes and a weak core most likely means that your pelvis is out of alignment.
 This puts you at a higher risk of developing a lower back injury.

 It causes poor posture, which can lead to neck pain, headaches and overall fatigue.